 When it comes to adventure, our cinematic landscape of late seems to be dominated by superhero films, where the greatest threats usually come from outer space, or beyond.
 However, classic, down-to-earth adventures used to be box-office sensations.

-To celebrate the origins of the genre, and draw a line between past and present with Jungle Cruise bringing the family adventure film back to our big screens, we take a look at some of the best family action adventure films of all time.
-Some are old, some new, and a few might not be so familiar, but each delivers on thrills, spills and a terrific sense of wonder.
+To celebrate the origins of the genre, and draw a line between past and present, we take a look at some of the best family action adventure films of all time each delivering thrills, spills and a terrific sense of wonder.

 1. The Adventures of Robin Hood (1938)

 Could this be the greatest swashbuckling adventure?
 Or even just the greatest adventure movie?
 Errol Flynn is the titular hero, Olivia De Havilland Maid Marion, Claude Rains King John and a malevolent Basil Rathbone seethes as Sir Guy of Gisbourne.
 The colour is resplendent, Flynn is roguish charm personified, and the climactic sword fight would not be bettered until The Princess Bride came along some 50 years later.
 Pirates of the Caribbean: Curse of the Black Pearl (2003) might have reignited interest in the swashbuckler – though it brought diminishing returns with each subsequent entry in the series – but The Adventures of Robin Hood remains the pinnacle of the genre.

 Another claim to the throne of greatest adventure movies of all time.
 And a contender for the greatest family film, too.
 It’s a flawless piece of entertainment.
 Garland is perfect as Dorothy, the switch between monochrome and Technicolour is magical and the whole enterprise still feels as fresh as the day its star rhapsodised about a world beyond a rainbow.

 3. The African Queen (1951)